Marketing for Photographers in 2024

 Number one is to make sure that visitors know what you do within moments of landing on your site.
 They call the first view that a searcher sees “above the fold” this term comes from old newspapers and the strategy to let people know what they are looking at before they have to scroll down further.
 Let them know what you do, and who you do it for or you may lose them just like that.

-Number two, as a photographer you may believe that your images need to be huge and high quality, but man those large files will slow your site down and studies show that if your site doesn’t load in four seconds, you’ve lost leads.
+Number two, as a portrait photographer you may believe that your images need to be huge and high quality, but man those large files will slow your site down and studies show that if your site doesn’t load in four seconds, you’ve lost leads.
 Searchers get bored that fast.
 The solution here is compressing your jpegs without losing quality.
 I use a really cool paid program that’s perfect for compressing while maintaining quality.
 I am suggesting it because I don’t know anyone else that offers something quite like this.
 They also have a trial for a certain number of jpegs and you can get by on the trial for a good while.
 Here’s the link to Jpegmini.

 Number three is that you need to create a path your viewers can take to move forward on your website.
 Let them know where you want them to go next by creating links at the bottom of the site inviting them to learn more or to contact you.
 You will be more successful if you think about their journey through your website.